joaks1/PyMsBayes/doc/source/tutorials/simple-empirical-analysis.rst

         This tells us the observed data were analyzed under the "m1" model (``dpp-simple.cfg`` according to ``model-key.txt``).
     ``s1``
         This tells us these results are from simulation replicate 1 ("s1").
-        We analyzed "real" empirical data, and so there were no simulated datasets and "s1" here is not very useful.
-However, when we perform simulation-based analyses with thousands of simulated observed datasets(e.g., power analyses), the "s#" part of the file names corresponds to each simulation replicate.
+We analyzed "real" empirical data (there were no simulated datasets), and "s1" here is not very meaningful.
+However, when we perform simulation-based analyses with thousands of simulated observed datasets(e.g., power analyses), the "s#" part of the file name corresponds to each simulation replicate.
     ``5000``
         This tells us the results are based on 5000 random samples from the